ubc-lib-geo/metadata-and-project-archiving/content/changing-styles.md

 There are several common metadata standards available to choose from in ArcGIS Pro, and each one is different.
 Choosing the right one is an important consideration, however for general discoverability and interoperability purposes, as well as considering data preservation and long-term usability issues, we recommend using **ISO 19139 Implementation Specification**.

-Keep in mind that metadata standards allow us to "cross-walk" from one standard to another, making conversions between standards relatively common.
+Metadata standards allow us to "**crosswalk**" from one standard to another, making conversions between standards relatively common.
 {: .note}

 ## Change your metadata style

-You can change your metadata styles in ArcGIS Pro in your project options:
+You can change your project's metadata styles in ArcGIS Pro in your project option menu:

 _1_{: .circle .circle-red} Click on the **Project** tab, then **Options**